 First on our list of “must haves” in our RV lifestyle is a set of two-way radios.
 We use these radios to help us back up and park the trailer, to communicate when hiking in glorious remote locations, and when we get separated in Walmart too.
 No cell phone reception needed!

 For anyone with a small RV, a top quality set of nesting pots and pans is a joy.
-We bought a set of Magma nesting pots and pans when we moved onto our sailboat years ago, and we still use them every day now in our trailer.
+We bought a set of Magma nesting pots and pans when we moved onto our sailboat in 2010, and we still use them now in our trailer.

 There’s also a very cool serving bowl (with serving spoons)!

 Nothing says “love” like power tools, and the two we use most are our cordless drill and cordless impact driver.
-We use the drill to raise and lower the stabilizer jacks on the back of our trailer (explained in this article), and Mark uses the impact drill every time he changes a tire on either the trailer or the truck.
+We use the drill to raise and lower the stabilizer jacks on the back of our trailer (explained in this article), and Mark uses the impact drill every time he changes a tire on either the trailer or the truck (check out how he changes that inner rear wheel on the dually!).
 I’d like to say that doesn’t happen too often…but unfortunately he’s changed a lot of tires since we started RVing full-time!!

 Of course, the way to measure the difficulty of any RV repair job is by how many beers it takes to complete.
-Whether it’s a one beer job or a two beer job (or, heaven forbid, more!), the job goes much better if the beer is cold right to the last drop.
-Mark LOVES his Yeti beer koozie and uses it every day!
+Whether it’s a one beer job or a two beer job, it goes much better if the beer is cold right to the last drop.
+Mark LOVES his Yeti koozie.

 If you don’t need your stainless steel beer koozie to say “Yeti” on it, there are other brands that are much cheaper.

-One of my favorite parts of the RV lifestyle is kicking back with a leisurely morning cuppa joe.
-My mug (a birthday gift from Mark) says “I love you,” but a pair of “Life is better in a camper” mugs would be pretty cool!
+One of my favorite parts of the RV lifestyle is kicking back with a leisurely morning cup of tea.
+My mug (a birthday gift from Mark) says “I love you,” but a pair of “Life is better in a camper” mugs would be pretty cool too!

 Retro trailers are all the rage, but there’s a coffee mug for motorhome lovers too.

 For families that get stuck indoors on a rainy day, a fun way for the kids to get some laughs and learn a little at the same time is to play the game Mad Libs.
-I saw this in a gift shop recently and remembered loving it as a kid, and I couldn’t resist buying it for my grandkids for Christmas (shhhh… don’t tell them!).
+I saw this in a gift shop and remembered loving it as a kid, and I couldn’t resist buying it for my grandkids.

-If they haven’t learned the difference between a noun and a verb at school yet (and lord knows what the schools are teaching these days), this game makes it fun and easy to learn!
+If the kids haven’t learned the difference between a noun and a verb at school yet (and lord knows if the schools are even teaching that these days), this game makes it fun and easy to learn!

 We love to hang a hummingbird feeder from our RV, and we have a special one that mounts on our window with a suction cup mount.
 It’s a blast to sit inside and watch the crazy antics of these tiny birds as they duke it out with each other at the feeder.
 For anyone who enjoys photography, this kind of feeder is a hoot (blog posts about our humming bird experiences here and here).

-Speaking of photography, November and December are the best time of the year to buy a camera, as the deals get sweeter and sweeter.
-If a fancy new DSLR camera is on your wish list, now is the time (and as far as we are concerned, Nikon is the brand).
-Here are options for Beginner (Nikon D3400), Intermediate (Nikon D7500), and Newest Top Dog (Nikon D850).
+Speaking of photography, November and December are the best time of the year to buy a camera.
+The deals get sweeter and sweeter!
+If a fancy new camera is on your wish list, now is the time to get one.
+For us (and many others), Nikon is the brand to buy.

 And last of all, whether you’re going to celebrate Christmas in your RV living room or in the living room of a stickbuilt home, why not decorate your Christmas tree with a little RV love?!
-There are lots of RV Christmas ornaments available including this motorhome ornament and this trailer ornament.
+There are lots of RV Christmas ornaments available including these two: